-Shop around for an established firm with a good reputation.
-Ask the advice of friends and look for a trade association sign, such as the Motor Vehicle Repairers Association, which should mean the garage follows a code of practice.
+Look for an established business with a good reputation.
+Find a member of a trade association – this should mean the garage follows a code of practice.

 A reliable garage will do some or all of the following: